-Babies with TSD may seem to develop normally until about 4-5 months of age when symptoms begin to occur.
-Symptoms may include:
+Babies with TSD may seem to develop normally until about four to five months of age when symptoms begin to start.
+Babies may have:

 In some cases, the symptoms do not begin until age 2-5 years old.
 The condition progresses slowly.
 Symptoms may include:

-There are no known ways to prevent Tay-Sachs disease.
+TSD can’t be prevented.
 If you are a carrier of the gene that causes TSD, you can talk to a genetic counselor before deciding to have children.
-Prenatal testing during the first trimester is also available.

 National Tay-Sachs and Allied Diseases Association, Inc.

 Fernandes Filho JA, Shapiro BE.
 Tay-Sachs disease.
 Arch Neurol.
 2004;61(9):1466-1468.